openstack-archive/trove-integration/README.md

 ***

 ### Recover after reboot
-If the VM was restarted, then the process for bringing up Openstack and Trove is quite simple
+If the VM was restarted, then the process for bringing up OpenStack and Trove is quite simple

     $./redstack start-deps
     $./redstack start